ShootProof/recruiting-data-and-analytics/README.md

   [Pandas](https://pandas.pydata.org/) or similar to present interesting visualizations or relationships you observe in the data.

-### Answer the following questions
+The business insights you provide are solely up to you; be as insightful and creative as you would like.

+Please provide your insights in any of the following forms:

+* Paragraph-form explaining your insights
+* Data visualizations

 ### Provide outline of steps you would use to ingest this data set

-You may illustrate your actual working with this data by including actual command-line output, shell commands, etc.  Your data ingestion steps may be replayable by the reviewer, but this is not required.
+You may illustrate your approach to working with this data by including actual command-line output, shell commands, etc.  Your data ingestion steps may be replayable by the reviewer, but this is not required.

-### Provide two or more business insights you glean from this data set
+Describe why you would approach the ingestion of this data in the manner you chose.